cubert-hyperspectral/cuvis.ros/README.md

 ### Running the ROS Nodes

+In the file `scripts/ros_interface.py` update the shebang to match the installation location of your Python3.9 interpreter.

 #### Standalone with Default Args

 This step assumes there is already another ROS core instance running elsewhere.